-1. Apply existing law to Alt-coin140 and other decentralised virtual currencies by considering them as a normal asset or property category.
+1. Apply existing law to Alt-coin140 and other decentralised virtual currencies by considering them as a normal asset or property category (on analysis of Blockchain).

 2. Use federal financial services law to all decentralised virtual currencies in order to address the money laundering risk, but leave the remaining policy issues to the states.

 3. Leave the DLT to a self-regulation organisation.

 Furthermore, the authors also said that ‘notably, most of the proposals in each category focus on building a regulatory approach to Bitcoin and other decentralised virtual currencies, and do not address regulation of the underlying decentralised ledger technology.
 When the literature does turn its attention to the legal implications of decentralised ledger technology, it tends to skip the question of how to regulate the blockchain and moves straight to jurisprudential questions of how the blockchain might disrupt or alter known legal structures such as contract law, property law, and judicial decision making .’